russelltjh/ComputerVision/README.md

 # ComputerVision
-All things computer and vision
+All things computer and vision.

+OpenCV Demonstration